The goal in addressing hot buttons is to manage them, not to eradicate them.

 Step 2: Beside each hot button that you wrote down, now write down where you believe that this button originated.

+Your hotbutton may have come from a childhood memory or even a past relationship experience such as an affair…no matter the type.
 Once that you have identified some of your hot buttons and where you believe they originated; you are ready for the next step.

 Step 3: Replace that negative thought and feeling with a positive thought and feeling.